-8.3 Extending the type factory Annotated Type Factory
+8.4 Extending the type factory AnnotatedTypeFactory

-The "Annotated Types" framework in checkers.types can be used to obtain annotations on tree nodes.
+The "Annotated Types" framework in checkers.types can be used to obtain annotated on tree nodes.
 The AnnotatedTypeFactory class has getAnnotatedType methods that take either a tree node or an element and return an AnnotatedTypeMirror.

-The checker-specific type factory accounts for implicit annotations.
-For example, the Interned checker (Section 4) has a type factory that treats every String literal, such as "JSR 308", as having type @Interned String (because Java guarantees that property).
+Type system checker writer need to subclass AnnotatedTypeFactory to account for implicit type qualifiers.
+For example, the Interned checker (Section 4) has a type factory that treats every String literal, such as "JSR 308", as having type @Interned String, and treats every primitive type value as @Interned (because Java guarantees that property).
+To express this property, the Interned type factory can specify it by overriding annotateImplicit(Tree,AnnotatedTypeMirror) in the following manner: